 What we know of Las Vegas today—the over-the-top offerings, the temples of excess, all with the notion that luxury can be attainable even by regular folks—all started with The Mirage when it opened in 1989.
 Since then, hotels have only been getting bigger and more extravagant.

-But not all of them have an exploding volcano in front it.
+But not all of them have an exploding volcano out front.